 Just like in science, a common language is used in economics and business.
-Source 1 defines some commonly used terms; additional economics and business terms can also be found in the glossary at the end of this book.
+Source 1 lists and defines some commonly used terms in economics and business; additional economics and business terms can also be found in the glossary at the end of this book.